 For the Skewers

-- 6-7 wooden skewers, soaked in water
+- 6-7 wooden skewers, soaked in water for 10 minutes

 - In a small bowl, mix all the marinade ingredients together.